sstone/lightning-rfc/bolt-simple-taproot.md

 1. `tlv_stream`: `revoke_and_ack_tlvs`
 2. types:
-   1. type: 4 (`next_local_nonce`)
+   1. type: 22 (`next_local_nonces`)
    2. data:
-      * [`66*byte`: `public_nonce`]
+       * [`local_nonces`: `nonces_map`]

 Similar to sending the `next_per_commitment_point`, we also send the _next_ `musig2` nonces, after we revoke a state.
-Sending this nonce allows the remote party to propose another state transition as soon as the message is received.
+Sending these nonces allows the remote party to propose another state transition as soon as the message is received.

 ##### Requirements

 The sender:

-- MUST use the `musig2.NonceGen` algorithm to generate a unique nonce to send in the `next_local_nonce` field.
+- MUST use the `musig2.NonceGen` algorithm to generate unique nonces to send in the `next_local_nonces` field.
+- MUST include a funding_txid and nonce for each valid commitment transaction.
+- If the local nonce generation is non-deterministic and the recipient co-signs commitments only upon pending broadcast:
+    - MUST **securely** store local nonces.

 The recipient:

+- MUST fail the channel if `next_local_nonces` is absent or cannot be parsed.
-- MUST fail the channel if `next_local_nonce` is absent.
+- MUST fail the channel if an active commitment funding txid is missing in `next_local_nonces`.

-- If the local nonce generation is non-deterministic and the recipient co-signs commitments only upon pending broadcast:

-  - MUST **securely** store the local nonce.

 ### Message Retransmission

 #### `channel_reestablish` Extensions

-We add a new TLV field to the `channel_reestablish` message:
+We add 2 new TLV fields to the `channel_reestablish` message:

 1. `tlv_stream`: `channel_reestablish_tlvs`
-2. types:
+2. types:      * [`66*byte`: `public_nonce`]
-   1. type: 4 (`next_local_nonce`)
+   1. type: 22 (`next_local_nonces`)
    2. data:
-      * [`66*byte`: `public_nonce`]
+      * [`next_local_nonces`: `nonces_map`]
-   3. type: 22 (`local_nonces`)
+   1. type: 24 (`current_commit_nonce`)
-   4. data:
+   2. data:
-      * [`local_nonces`: `nonces_map`]
+       * [`66*byte`:`public_nonce`]

-Similar to the `next_per_commitment_point`, by sending the `next_local_nonce` value in this message, we ensure that the remote party has our public nonce, which is required to generate a new commitment signature.
+Similar to the `next_per_commitment_point`, by sending the `next_local_nonces` value in this message, we ensure that the remote party has our public nonces, which are required to generate new commitment signatures.

+`current_commit_nonce` is used to re-send signatures for the * current * commitment transaction.

 ##### Requirements

 The sender:

-- MUST set `next_local_nonce` to a fresh, unique `musig2` nonce as specified by `bip-musig2`
-- For taproot channels, SHOULD also populate the `local_nonces` field:
-  - MUST include at least one entry with an empty hash (32 zero bytes) as the key, containing the primary commitment nonce
+  - MUST include one entry for each active commitment transaction, indexed by the commitment transaction's funding txid.
-  - The value for the empty hash key MUST match the value in `next_local_nonce`
-  - MAY include additional entries for in-progress splice transactions
-  - MUST sort entries by TXID in lexicographical order when encoding
+  - if it has sent commitment_signed for an interactive transaction construction but it has not received tx_signatures:
+      - MUST include `current_commit_nonce` for the commitment transaction that is being built.

 The recipient:

-- MUST fail the channel if `next_local_nonce` is absent, or cannot be parsed as two compressed secp256k1 points.
+- MUST fail the channel if `next_local_nonces` is absent, or cannot be parsed.
-- When `local_nonces` field is present:
-  - MUST prioritize `local_nonces` over `next_local_nonce` for obtaining the
-    commitment nonce
-  - MUST use the nonce associated with the empty hash key (32 zero bytes) as the primary commitment nonce
-  - MAY store additional nonces for splice coordination
-- For taproot channels, if neither `next_local_nonce` nor `local_nonces` contains a valid nonce, MUST fail the channel
+- MUST fail the channel if an active commitment funding txid is missing in `next_local_nonces`.

-A node:

-  - If ALL of the following conditions apply:

-    - It has previously sent a `commitment_signed` message

-    - It never processed the corresponding `revoke_and_ack` message

-    - It decides to retransmit the exact `update_` messages from the last sent `commitment_signed`
+- if `channel_reestablish` includes a `next_funding_txid` which matches the
+  latest interactive funding transaction or the current channel funding transaction

-  - THEN it must regenerate the partial signature using the newly received `next_local_nonce`
+  - if it must re-transmit its `commitment_signed`
+    - if `current_commit_nonce` is missing: MUST fail the channel

 ### Splice Coordination

 Splicing allows parties to modify the funding output of an existing channel without closing it.
 During splice operations, multiple commitment transactions may exist concurrently, each requiring its own MuSig2 nonce coordination.
-The `local_nonces` field enables this coordination by mapping transaction IDs to their respective nonces.
+The `next_local_nonces` field enables this coordination by mapping funding transaction ids to their respective nonce.

 #### Splice Nonce Management

 During splice negotiation:

-- Each splice transaction MUST have a unique TXID as the key in the `local_nonces` map
-- The primary (non-splice) commitment transaction MUST use an empty hash (32 zero bytes) as its key
-- Parties MUST include nonces for all active splice transactions in their `local_nonces` map
+- Parties MUST include nonces for all active commitment transactions in their `next_local_nonces` map, indexed by their funding tx id.
 - Completed or abandoned splices SHOULD have their nonces removed from the map in subsequent messages